Hypercubers/hypercubing.xyz/docs/progression.md

 !!! quote "Hactar"
     It's very difficult to understand what's really going on in a physical puzzle without first understanding virtual puzzles.
 We recommend starting with virtual 3^4 for the same reason that 3D cubers typically recommend starting with 3×3×3.

+## Getting Started

+Completely new to twisty puzzles?
+Never solved a Rubik's Cube?
+Here's where to start:

+[K-Card Game](https://masonhorne.github.io/k-Card-Game/) is a basic piece cycling puzzle using cards.
+Can you rearrange them into the correct order?
+Other things to pay attention to when playing:

+- Cards in the left vs right hand
+- What type of cycles of cards are possible

+[Loopover](https://loopover.xyz/) is similar to sliding puzzles (such as the infamous 15-puzzle) but there's no missing tile and the board loops over (hence the name).
+It might look overwhelming, but it's actually recommended to start with a 5x5 size board.
+After that, try a 4x4 board and discover the differences between odd and even size boards.

+You only have 1 chance to try and solve a Rubik's Cube by yourself with no tutorial.
+Definitely give that a shot first if you're brave enough.
+Otherwise, look up some tutorials and try and get beginners 3D intuition manipulating the cube.
+Good luck!

 ## N×N×N×N's

 First, make sure you know how to solve a 3×3×3 Rubik's Cube.
 At the very minimum, knowing a beginner's method is enough, but knowing more advanced methods, such as CFOP or Roux, or more advanced techniques, such as blockbuilding or intuitive F2L, could make getting into hypercubing easier.